Child servants a blot on Haiti's abolitionist past

 The restavek system is driven by a combination of long-standing economic and social problems in Haiti, from widespread poverty and high unemployment to a lack of family planning and health care in rural areas.

-Campaigners say the failure of the Haitian authorities to focus on the rights of children or enforce existing laws against child labour is a big contributor.
+Campaigners say the failure of the Haitian authorities to focus on the rights of children or enforce existing laws against child labor is a big contributor.

 The government protests it is addressing the restavek problem by helping rural women and promoting free education.